 All activity carried out through your Cubbit can be tracked down to your IP address.
 To your home.
 To you.
 Cubbit doesn’t clearly disclose the risks in using its products on its website.

-Notably, few residential internet service providers (ISPs) allow you to resell or make your internet connection available to third parties.
+Notably, few residential internet service providers (ISP) allow you to resell or make your internet connection available to third parties.
 You could be in breach of contract if people randomly start using your internet connection through your Cubbit.

 I’m curious about how many of the people who backed Cubbit on Kickstarter realize the company intends to run a miniature datacenter out of their homes.
 Let’s just say that this monetization strategy isn’t prominently featured as part of the products’ promotional materials.